BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/docs/combining-streams.overview.md

-# Combining Stream and Behavior
+# Combining streams and apply Behaviour

 ![Reactive Architecture and UX Patterns - Combining Stream and Behavior](./assets/images/Reactive-architecture-and-ux-patterns_angular_combining-streams-and-behavior_michael-hladky.png)

 This set of lessons is all about combination operators.
 As this course focuses on real-life use cases,
-we will use these operators in the context of state derivation, data fetching and update behavior.
+we will use these operators in the context of state derivation, data fetching, and update behavior.

 We will start with some snippets of code people normally use.
-With our examples we will run into some problems with that simple approaches.
+With our examples, we will run into some problems with that simple approaches.

-As we go, we learn how to solve them, introduce more robust patterns and finally know all the does and donts of deriving state with combination operators.
+As we go, we learn how to solve them, introduce more robust patterns and finally know all the does and don'ts of deriving state with combination operators.

 ![Reactive Architecture and UX Patterns - Combination Operators](./assets/images/Reactive-architecture-and-ux-patterns_angular_combination-operators-dark_michael-hladky.png)